michaelb/auto-ytdl/README.md

 For people who truly enjoy music, nothing beats yet having a local library, even with the hassle of managing, de-duplicating, and updating it constantly.

 Auto-ytdl is there to help (you) with all that: there are tons of great artists that publish new songs everyday; having a local music library should not mean that we have to forsake listening to those!
-Plus, auto-ytdl comes with management of duplicates of newly-downloaded songs, based on metadata so you don't have multpiples same song but different youtube channels.
+Plus, auto-ytdl comes with management of duplicates of newly-downloaded songs, based on metadata so you don't have multiples identical song but from different youtube channels.

 # Doesn't it exist already?